britram/rains-prototype/draft-trammell-rains-protocol.md

 in the CBOR tag registry at
 https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml.

+RAINS servers currently listen for connections from other servers on Port 1022.
+Future revisions of this document may specify a different port, registered with IANA via Expert Review {{RFC5226}}.

 The symbol table in this document in {{cbor-symtab}}, the notification code table in {{cbor-notification}}, and the signature algorithm table in
 {{cbor-signature}} may be candidates for IANA registries in future revisions